meljoy1099/waterwell-status-prediction/README.md

 ## Repository Structure

 ```
+├── data                                <- Both sourced externally and generated from code
+└── images                              <- Both sourced externally and generated from code
 ├── README.md                           <- The top-level README for reviewers of this project
 ├── student.ipynb                       <- Narrative documentation of analysis in Jupyter notebook
 ├── presentation.pdf                    <- PDF version of project presentation
-├── data                                <- Both sourced externally and generated from code
-└── images                              <- Both sourced externally and generated from code
-└── code.                               <- Both sourced externally and generated from code
 ```